 From approximately Olive Avenue to Stanislaus Street.
 Work on the trench has begun south of Belmont Avenue along with excavation beneath SR 180.

-A little north of downtown Fresno, workers are nearing completion of the excavation for the high-speed rail crossing under State Route 180.
-As crews put the finishing touches on the walls inside the undercrossing, others excavate the area outside where the trains will come back to grade.
-The next step will be to construct a concrete box that will carry trains under the highway, a rail spur and the Dry Creek Canal.
-Crews have reached the bottom of the trench and are fine grading the area in order to start the box construction.
+A little north of downtown Fresno, workers on the State Route 180 trench are putting the finishing touches on the walls inside the undercrossing, while others excavate the area outside where the trains will start to come back to grade.
+Work has slowed due to the wet winter weather, but is about to begin on construction of the “floor” of the concrete box that will carry trains under the highway, a rail spur and the Dry Creek Canal.
 Ultimately, the trench will extend approximately 1 mile in length.